potatolondon/deferredmanager/README.md

 - **task_reference**: an arbitrary reference to allow you to identify the task
 - **unique_until**: a datetime object.
 If passed then no other tasks with the same task_reference will be allowed to be deferred until after this datetime.

+## Limitations

+Adding deferred tasks is limited to one task per second per queue.
+This is because a datastore entity is saved to persist the task state.
+It is kept in an entity group to ensure that it returned when the task actually runs.